joshilewis/-joshilewis.github.com/_drafts/2016-11-22-test-trade-offs.md

 =Test Trade-Offs=

-**TL;DR:** Software developers often decide what tests to write based on technical aspects.
+**TL;DR:** Software developers often decide what tests to write based on technical considerations.
 Instead they should decide what tests to write based on what feedback is missing.
-The Dimensions of Tests Model can be used to make better decisions around what tests to write.
-Useful dimensions to use when deciding what type of tests you should write are primarily: speed of feedback, coverage, longevity and variation.
+The Test Trade-Offs Model can be used to make better decisions around what tests to write.
+Useful dimensions to use when deciding what type of tests you should write are primarily: speed of feedback, coverage and variation.

 --------
-The current thinking in the software development industry is to have a lot of low-level unit tests, fewer integration tests, and fewer still, higher-level tests like system tests.
+The current thinking in the software development industry is to have a lot of low-level unit tests, fewer integration tests, and even fewer higher-level tests like system or end-to-end tests.
 The Test Pyramid, shown below, is a common model used to describe the relative amounts or ratios of the different types of tests we should aim for.

 <div style="text-align:center">
 <img src="traditional-test-pyramid.png" alt="Traditional Test Pyramid" />
 </div>

 This kind of thinking generally focuses on how quickly the tests run - i.e. speed of feedback - and also how easy it is to write the different types of tests.
 Both of these are technical considerations.
 The problem I have with this thinking is it ignores the primary reason we have tests in the first place - to get feedback about our system.
 If technical considerations govern the types of tests we have, there may be a large number of tests we will never write, and thus a lot of feedback we're not getting.
-For example, having lots of low-level unit tests doesn't give us any information about how the components in a system work together as a whole.
-Evidence of this phenomenon is the multitude of memes around unit testing not being enough.
+For example, having lots of low-level unit tests doesn't give us any information about how the system works as a whole.
+Evidence of this phenomenon is the multitude of memes around *unit testing not being enough*.
 Some of my favourites (click the pictures for the original Tweets):

 <div style="float:left">
 <a href="https://twitter.com/kentcdodds/status/628658648001048577"><img src="https://joshilewis.files.wordpress.com/2017/02/cllxtwaumaavbkv2.png" alt="Unit testers be like" width="274" height="200" /></a>